 Admission: Free

-Every Wednesday starting at 6 p.m., the Lowcountry stargazers host their weekly Astronomy in the Park event at Brittlebank Park, weather permitting.
-Everyone from adults to little kids at all astronomical experience levels are invited to head on out to observe the night sky.
-Stargazers will be able to see Mars, Jupiter, Saturn, the moon and maybe even some globular clusters and galaxies.
-“Its just another way of appreciating nature and appreciating what’s around us,” says Jim Hoffman, president of the Lowcountry Stargazers.
+Every Wednesday, starting at 6 p.m., the Lowcountry stargazers host their weekly Astronomy in the Park event at Brittlebank Park, weather permitting.
+Everyone from adults to little kids at all astronomical experience levels are invited to observe the night sky.
+Stargazers can see Mars, Jupiter, Saturn, the moon, and maybe even some globular clusters and galaxies.
+“It's just another way to appreciate nature and appreciate what’s around us,” says Jim Hoffman, president of the Lowcountry Stargazers.